birenrao/nextjs_proj/README.md

 8. Custom font from Google font.
 9. used isomorphic-unfetch rather than Axios becuase this project small enough does not require heavy package like Axios.
 10. TSLinting is also applied.
-11. Used Husky package which can prevent bad git commit, git push, It will check TSlint bebore git commit and push
+11. Used Husky package which can prevent bad git commit, git push, It will check TSlint before git commit and push

 ## Installation